 Manually install Windows updates

-Now use the Windows Update Catalog Website to search for the update specified by the KB number you noted down.
+- Now use the Windows Update Catalog Website to search for the update specified by the KB number you noted down.
 Download the update depending on if your machine is 32-bit = x86 or 64-bit=x64.

-Open the downloaded file in order to install the update.
+- Open the downloaded file in order to install the update.

-Also If you are getting windows Update stuck while the upgrade process simply use the official media creation tool to upgrade windows 10 version 1909 without any error or problem.
+Also If you are getting Windows updates stuck while the upgrade process simply uses the official media creation tool to upgrade to Windows 10 version 22H2 without any error or problem.

 - Fix windows store app installation error 0x80073cf9

 - How to Delete Pending Windows updates and preview builds on Windows 10